Zed-Inc/nim_braces/ReadMe.md

        this transpiler does not enforce indentation it uses the indentation that is already placed in the file

 ## Running
-for help run braces->nim --help
+for help run nim_braces --help